lexaf/djangorestframework_custom_filters_ordering/README.md

 [DRF issue on Github](https://github.com/encode/django-rest-framework/issues/1005)

-Kudos to [rhunwicks](https://github.com/rhunwicks) for the initial patch.
+Kudos to [rhunwicks](https://github.com/rhunwicks) and the other people in CC of that issue for the initial patch and following updates.

 --> **PR and suggestions welcome!**